mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 ### 1. Prepare schema

+It is recommended to prepare the schema for each new dataset.

 A prodigal training file for *N. gonorrhoeae* was made using the NCCP11945 reference genome using prodigal (v.2.6.3):